Mary A. Nolan: Activism

-Mary Nolan was born in Martinsburg, Virginia in 1842 and attended Mont de Chantal in West Virginia.
+Mary A. Nolan was born in Martinsburg, Virginia in 1842 and attended Mont de Chantal in West Virginia.
 As a young woman she worked as a teacher and leader in the Southern library movement.
 She was also prominent in Confederate organizations and a suffrage pioneer.
 She was the wife of a Southern Railway Company superintendent and also worked with the Red Cross.

 In 1917 she joined the National Woman's Party (NWP) and came to Washington, D.C.,to take her place among the women demanding liberty.
 She was arrested on November 10, 1917, and sentenced to six days in District Jail, but was actually sent to Occoquan Workhouse.
 Of the thirty one picketers arrested that day, Nolan was given the lightest sentence (six days) on account of her age.
 The judge, believing prison would be too severe and harsh for an older women, urged Mrs. Nolan to pay her fine instead.
 In response, she allegedly said “Your honor, I have a nephew fighting for democracy in France.
 He is offering his life for his country.
 I should be ashamed if I did not join these brave women in their fight for democracy in America.
 I should be proud of the honor to die in prison for the liberty of American women."
 She was there for the "Night of Terror" on November 15, 1917, during which guards turned violent and attacked imprisoned protesters.
 Days after she was released, Nolan wrote an article for The Suffragist and published a narrative describing in detail her experience at Occoquan Workhouse.
 Though she only spent a short time in the prison, Nolan's narrative provided the first full account of The Night of Terror.